Unification Updates

 Yes.
 All Lower School will continue to be a part of Hives.

-Is the Doherty Carnival and May Fete be open to all students?
+Will the Doherty Carnival and May Fete be open to all students?

 Yes.
 Students from both the Doherty and Lotspeich Lower Schools are welcome to attend both events.